 You can also use search_charts() to find charts that match a keyword search:

 Once you have found a chart you wish to plot you can get further details with get_chart_details(chart_name).
 This will show the description of the plot as well as the name of the associated KQL query.

 The queries can be found under the data source containers and are prefixed with ‘morph’.
 These queries are called in the same way other queries are:

 Once you have found the chart you wish to render and have the associated data you can call display() and pass it the data, and chart name:

-This will format the data and chart configuration file and put them in a direcory named ‘morphchart_package’ in the current working directory.
+This will format the data and chart configuration file and put them in a directory named ‘morphchart_package’ in the current working directory.
 It will also return an IFrame displaying http://morphcharts.com/.
 To load the charts within the IFrame click “Choose Files” under “Load Package” heading.
-Select the ‘description.json’ and ‘query_data.csv’ files under the ‘morphchart_package’ folder to load the customised charts.
+Select the ‘description.json’ and ‘query_data.csv’ files under the ‘morphchart_package’ folder to load the customized charts.

 Name: <The name of your chart> Description: <A description> Query: <The name of the query associated with your chart> Tags: <A list of keywords scribing the chart> DescriptionFile: <The JSON blob from your description.json file>

-Then include the file in the msticpy/data/morph_charts folder and it will be discovered next time you intialize an MorphCharts object.
+Then include the file in the msticpy/data/morph_charts folder and it will be discovered next time you initialize an MorphCharts object.